The Story of Mr. Timothy Brown and…2 more

 Connecting the dots, it is not the BMT per se that cured the HIV positive patients, but the source of the bone marrows which are, for both the Berlin and London patient, from people with CCR5delta 32 homozygosity, or those with known immunity to the virus that causes AIDS.

 For the pre-transplant phase, the kind of transplant to be done as well as the donor is identified.
 This involves a series of tests and procedures for both donor and donee.
-The recipient is then admitted into a unit where the administration of chemotherapeutic drugs and irradiation therapy are done to ensure that his/her body does not reject the donor’s bone marrow.
-These can lead to side effects related to weakening of the body’s immune system.
+The recipient is then admitted into a unit where the administration of chemotherapeutic drugs and irradiation therapy is done to ensure that his/her body does not reject the donor’s bone marrow.
+These can lead to side effects related to the weakening of the body’s immune system.
 Loss of hair isn’t even the worst part.
 There can be loss of appetite, nausea, vomiting, bruising, feeling of tiredness among others.
 Some people may not be strong enough to go through these especially HIV/AIDS patients already ill.

 The 2nd or immediate post-transplant phase includes the transplant itself, the immediate or acute reactions to the transplant and more chemotherapy and irradiation regimes for the patient.

-The last or the late post-transplant involves managing the long-term suppression of the immune system until the body of the recipient can fully adapt with the otherwise foreign cells.
+The last or the late post-transplant involves managing the long-term suppression of the immune system until the body of the recipient can fully adapt to the otherwise foreign cells.
 This stage is the longest and also crucial.
 More drugs and monitoring are crucial especially that the patient is already discharged from the facility and just comes back for regular visits.